Liwmo/liwmo.github.io/_posts/2017-10-31-markov-music-murder-mystery.markdown

 > <p class="spoiler">The rook can move to 14 different positions regardless of where it starts.
 Thus, the stationary distribution is 1/64 for all states, and so it will take 64 hops to return.</p>

 If you have some computer science background, a Markov chain is just a graph where nodes are states in the state space and edges refer to probabilities of transitioning from one state to another.
 To gain intuition with this idea, let's compose some music.
-If you're uncomfortable with musical notation, don't fret, we'll keep it simple.
-Just use this [reference][4] and take a few minutes to [memorize a few positions on the staff line][3].
+If you're uncomfortable with musical notation, don't fret, we'll keep it basic.
+Just use this [reference][4] and take some time to [memorize a few positions on the staff line][3].
 Afterwards, listen an excerpt from *Oh Susanna* by Stephen Foster:

 <iframe src="https://trinket.io/embed/music/4876c8b380" width="100%" height="230" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>